mattdodge/nyt-crossword-stats/README.md

 The NYT app shows minimal information around your streaks and average solve times.
 This gets you the raw data so you can do your own analysis.

-This version is a departure from its predecessor and uses new API endpoints published by the NYT.
-The data it produces does not line up tidily with the previous version.

 ## What's a GitHub?
 Not well-versed in Python or the command-line?
 Consider signing up for [XW Stats](https://xwstats.com).
 It's a free site that automatically fetches your solves and allows you to download them as a CSV.